Michael V. DiNuzzo

 His objective was to join a firm that uses a ‘team’ approach in making recommendations to solve for what lies in the best interest of its clients.
 Mike firmly believes that investment philosophy, world class research, disciplined asset allocation models, and especially fiduciary responsibility are necessary for a successful client relationship.
 Mike continuously demonstrates the critical elements for client satisfaction and success in the fields of Wealth and Risk Management.

 Mike received his BA (Bachelor of Arts Degree) from Duquesne University and is a member of the Duquesne University Alumni Association.
 In 2016 Mike successfully completed his MSFP (Master’s Degree in Financial Planning) from Bentley University in Boston, MA.
 Michael is a member of the Financial Planning Association (FPA) and Mike has also, achieved his ChFC® (Chartered Financial Consultant®) designation through The American College.
-Michael V. DiNuzzo has earned the prestigious CERTIFIED FINANCIAL PLANNER™ (CFP®) designation.
-The Certified Financial Planner Board of Standards Inc. has only awarded the CFP® credentials to less than 8% of all licensed professionals in the field.

 In 2014 Michael was awarded the Accredited Investment Fiduciary® (AIF®) Designation from the Center for Fiduciary Studies™, the standards-setting body for fi360.
 The AIF® Designation signifies specialized knowledge fiduciary responsibility and the ability to implement policies and procedures that meet a defined standard of care.
 The Designation includes an agreement to abide by the Code of Ethics.
 On an ongoing basis, Designees are required to complete continuing education to maintain the AIF® Designation.